Click on a link to be taken to the entry below.

 TEACHER EDUCATION: The Educational Studies department specializes in the study of formal and non-formal educational settings.
 We challenge students to think deeply about complex social issues and strategies for lives of leadership and service.
 A major in Educational Studies (non-teaching) is offered through the Center for Interdisciplinary Studies.
 In addition, we are committed to preparing future teachers in non-traditional ways, which matches the needs and interests of students at Davidson College.
 Students who desire to teach should consult with Educational Studies faculty about the various routes available to them, including alternate route certification programs, graduate school programs, and independent school teaching opportunities.
 For more detailed information, interested students should contact the chair of the Educational Studies department during their first or second year.

 ENGINEERING DUAL DEGREE PROGRAM: Believing that the liberal arts college has a contribution to make toward the education of engineers in a society faced with increasingly complex technological and human problems, Davidson has cooperative dual degree engineering programs with Columbia University in New York and Washington University in St. Louis.
 The student attends Davidson for three or four years and, if accepted, attends the engineering school for the last two years.
-Students are guaranteed admission to these two affiliated engineering schools if they complete the science and math prerequisites and achieve, for admission to Columbia, a 3.30 GPA, or, for admission to Washington University at St. Louis, a 3.25 GPA.

 To receive a Davidson degree under the cooperative dual degree plan a student must: